-9 Hand-over to the user
+Hand-over to the user

-Once the test run is finished and the unit operates properly, make sure the following is clear for the user:
+Once the test run is finished and the unit operates properly, please make sure the following is clear for the user:

 - Make sure that the user has the printed documentation and ask him/her to keep it for future reference.
-Inform the user that he can find the complete documentation at the URL mentioned earlier in this manual. - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit.
+Inform the user that he can find the complete documentation on the url as earlier described in this manual - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do in relation to maintaining the unit.

-10 Maintenance and service
+Maintenance and service 10

-Maintenance MUST be done by an authorised installer or service agent.
+Maintenance must be done by an authorised installer or service agent.

-We recommend performing maintenance at least once a year.
+We recommend to do maintenance at least once a year.
 However, applicable legislation might require shorter maintenance intervals.